devanshag89/Innovative_Incubators_advitiyaXjpd/README.md

 **Admin Review System:**
 - Profiles remain hidden from clients until approved by an admin.
-- Admin receives real-time notifications via email or WhatsApp for new registrations.
+- Admin receives real-time notifications via email for new registrations.
 - Admin can approve/reject profiles via an intuitive dashboard.

 ---